differentprogramming/Grapheme-String/README.md

 2) Making substrings is instant, since substrings are shared.

-3) Sharing is done with reference counting which is fast because it's not thread safe (unless you change a line). a)Strings and their substrings should stay in the thread they were created in or else transfered all at once.
+3) Sharing is done with reference counting which is fast because it's not thread safe (unless you change a line).
+a) Strings and their substrings should stay in the thread they were created in or else be transfered all at once.

 4) Strings are immutable but there is a string builder class.
 5) Strings are compatible with the standard library, with for each etc. There are iterators, comparisons and hashes.